northern miner link;

 employment contracts that might impair a takeover by another corporate entity.

 Management is committed to advising shareholders of any material information concerning the sale of assets or acquisition of the Company by a third party.

-second to none in the minerals industry.
-In addition to Mr. Sinclair and Mr. Kreczmer, the following people provide a broad range of professional services to t
+that is second to none in the minerals industry.
+In addition to Mr. Sinclair and Mr. Kreczmer, the following people provide a broad range of professional

 As the Company's Chief Financial Officer, she was responsible for the implementation of all operating budgets for exploration and administration.